Thanks for visiting this page. I will be keeping everyone updated on Korey's situation. (This will be updated by Korey's aunt Gina)

 Right now there is a lot of questions.
 We don't know what tomorrow brings but we will take this one day at a time.
 One thing I can say is this family is strong and Korey has a great support system.
 The waiting room has been filled since last night with family and friends.
 Maria, me, Lisa, Kelsey, Meme, Pop, Hannah, Jeff, Lisa, Dana, Shannon, John, Matt, Shari, Gale, Mike M and Mike W. We are blessed to have so many people checking in and praying for him.
 Please continue to do so.
 And please pray our family as well as Korey.

-I will update this page as often as I can as we have updates.
+I will update this page as often as I can and as we have updates.
 Please continue to follow and feel free to add a message.
 I will make sure Korey gets each and every one of them.